nowitsabby/dark-rpg-nextjs/assets/srd/core/rules.md

 # Assistance

 Acolytes must depend on each other to succeed, and should always be ready to assist fellow members of their warband to combat the enemies of Mankind\.
 There are commonly times during a game when a task will be too great, an obstacle too insurmountable, or an enemy too implacable, for a lone Acolyte to succeed\.
 The only way for the players to succeed at such a task is to pool their skills and resources to work together\.
-During a complicated or delicate test \(and with the Game Master’s permission\), the character performing the test can request the assistance of other characters in the group\.
+During a complicated or delicate test \(and with the Game Master's permission\), the character performing the test can request the assistance of other characters in the group\.
 When the percentile roll is made, only the character who is actually making the test rolls the dice, but he gains a \+10 bonus for each character giving assistance to him\.

 ### Limits On Assistance

 While characters can assist each other in most tasks, there are some restrictions and conditions that must be met:

 - To give assistance on a skill test, a character must have training in that skill\.
-- The assisting character must usually be adjacent to the character performing the test, though certain tests could gain assistance from over a vox channel at the GM’s discretion\.
+- The assisting character must usually be adjacent to the character performing the test, though certain tests could gain assistance from over a vox channel at the GM's discretion\.
 - Assistance cannot be given for tests made as part of Reactions or Free Actions
 - Assistance cannot be given on tests made to resist disease, poison, Fear, or anything else the GM deems inappropriate\.
 - No more than two characters can attempt to assist another on a single test, unless the GM decides otherwise \(such as if the warband is attempting to right an overturned vehicle\)\.